danielzbarnes/PodcastApp/README.md

 # PodcastApp
+Work in progress.
- A simple podcast app to play podcasts from an rss feed
+A simple podcast app to play and download podcasts from an rss feed